 All 100,000+ K-12 STEM standards covered in TeachEngineering are collected, maintained and packaged by the Achievement Standards Network (ASN), a project of D2L (www.achievementstandards.org).

 In the ASN, standards are hierarchically structured: first by source; e.g., by state; within source by type; e.g., science or mathematics; within type by subtype, then by grade, etc.

 - Decisions to develop and use technologies often put environmental and economic concerns in direct competition with one another.
 (Grades 6 - 8) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 - Decisions regarding the implementation of technologies involve the weighing of trade-offs between predicted positive and negative effects on the environment.
 (Grades 9 - 12) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 - printout of the attached Muir and Pinchot: Respecting Each Other's Differences article

 - overhead transparency of the attached Venn Diagram Template